 Slip & Fall Accidents

-A slip and fall can happen anywhere, including hotels or resorts.
+A slip and fall accident can happen anywhere, including hotels or resorts.
 When you suffer a serious injury after falling, you may wonder who is responsible for your medical bills as well as wages you may lose when you are unable to work after an injury.

 Swimming Pool Accidents

 Hotel swimming pools are presumed safe by guests, but many have hidden dangers that cause serious injuries.
-Hotel pool accidents occur frequently to guests who are visiting Las Vegas, especially during summer months.
+Hotel swimming pool accidents occur frequently to guests who are visiting Las Vegas, especially during summer months.

 Sometimes severe or fatal injuries can be caused by poorly constructed furniture, like collapsing chairs, broken shelves, and unsafe cribs and toddler beds.
 Get the compensation you deserve for injuries caused by broken or defective furniture in a hotel room